Current Issue: September 2013

 In this issue -

-The March 2013 issue contains a systematic review, two randomised trials, three observational studies, and our first trial protocol.
+The September 2013 issue contains our first invited topical review, one systematic review, an experimental study, two observational studies, and a qualitative study.
 These papers span a range of clinical areas of physiotherapy practice.

 In the invited topical review Kim Bennell summarises recent research and clinical guidelines for the physiotherapy management of hip osteoarthritis.
 She discusses the prevalence and burden of hip osteoarthritis, its risk factors and natural history, diagnosis, and assessment.
 She provides the principles of management and presents the latest evidence for incorporating education, exercise, manual therapy, hip joint protection strategies, and electrotherapy into a treatment program.

 The systematic review assesses the evidence for alternative exercises to specific pelvic floor muscle training for treatment of stress urinary incontinence in women.
 The authors conclude that there is not yet strong evidence that alternative exercise regimens can reduce urinary leakage in women with stress urinary incontinence.
 Alternative exercise regimens should not yet be recommended for use in clinical practice for women with stress urinary incontinence.

 The experimental study investigates whether patients with chronic obstructive pulmonary disease (COPD) achieve a different distance on the six-minute walk test conducted on a 10 m course versus on a 30 m course.
 The authors also report the effect of the 10 m course length on predicted values for the 6MWT distance calculated with existing reference equations.
 The findings may cause readers to rethink the way they conduct this text.